DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 This publication is part of the Digital Publishing Toolkit [^DPT-blog] RAAK-MKB [^RAAK-MKB] research project.
 The following research questions was stated: *'In what way can a platform be created with new tools for open source-publishing, by which publishers in the art- and cultural sector can produce interactive e-publications by themselves?'*

 To answer this research question, the Institute of Network Cultures (lectoraat Netwerkcultuur) of the Amsterdam University of Applied Sciences and knowledge centre creating 010 of the Rotterdam University of Applied Sciences executed state-of-the-art research.
-In collaboration with an already existing consortium [^DPT-consortium] of eleven MKB-companies consisting of publishers, designers and developers, a fivesome subprojects were formulated.
+In collaboration with an already existing consortium [^DPT-Consortium] of eleven MKB-companies consisting of publishers, designers and developers, a fivesome subprojects were formulated.
 Within these subgroups publishers, designers and developers, (research)lecturers and students of the participating applied universities collaborated.

 The result is this publication and a toolkit that exists of tools for digital publishing, based on open source-software of which the source code is published and freely accessible[^DPT-GitHub].
 With a single command one can get hold of code repository, downloading not only the current state of 'source' files for the book, but also the full history of changes and comments were made by each collaborator to the toolkit up to that point.
 With another command, the various 'sources' are pulled together into an EPUB produced at that moment.
 In this way both the 'content' and the 'machine' to make the book are bundled and shared.